 |Velocity can be zero, negative, or positive||Speed can never be negative or zero|

 2. Under what condition(s) is the magnitude of average velocity of an object equal to its average speed?

-Since average speed is the total distance traveled in a time frame and velocity is the total displacement in the time frame, the magnitude of average velocity and average speed will be the same when the total distance traveled is equal to the displacement.
+Since average speed is the total distance travelled in a time frame and velocity is the total displacement in the time frame, the magnitude of average velocity and average speed will be the same when the total distance travelled is equal to the displacement.